 - Ironically one of the best ways to heighten self-awareness is to practice keen listening to others.
 When you listen to others you get into the same frequency as them and understand their emotions and body language.
 Once you master listening to others it can help you to listen to your inner self as well.

 - Another way is to open your mind to new perspectives.
 When you view situations and your surroundings from another perspective it can be refreshing to see how other people view things differently.
-It makes you to ask for and accept other people’s honest opinion.
+It makes you ask for and accept other people’s honest opinions.

 How Does Self-Awareness Make Leaders More Effective?

 Most definitely self-aware leaders perform better than leaders who are not connected with their inner self.
 You must have heard of the Dunning-Kruger effect where people think they are better than they actually are.
 Sometimes people have inflated beliefs about themselves which results from ignorance of one’s limitations.